Published November 2016

-The global monochloroacetic acid (MCA) market will continue to be driven by the Chinese market.
-China currently accounts for more than half of global MCA consumption and an average annual growth rate of just over 4% is expected for 2014–2019, as relatively strong downstream demand for MCA will continue.
+The MCA market will continue to be driven by the Chinese market.
+China currently accounts for more than 60% of global MCA consumption and average annual growth of 3.2% is expected, as relatively strong downstream demand for MCA will continue.

-Consumption of MCA to produce glycine constitutes the largest market, with about 31% of total global MCA demand.
+MCA use for glycine production makes up the largest market, with about 41% of total global MCA demand in 2016.
 Glycine is used to produce glyphosate, an herbicide used worldwide.
 China is the largest global producer and exporter of glyphosate and over 60% of its glyphosate capacity is glycine- and MCA-based.
 MCA consumption for glycine is expected to grow at 3.6% per year through the forecast period.

-The second-largest market for MCA is for use in carboxymethylcellulose (CMC), which accounted for about 26% of total MCA consumption in 2014.
-MCA consumption is expected to grow at an average annual rate of just over 3% in this field.
+The second-largest market for MCA is for production of carboxymethylcellulose (CMC), which accounts for about 25% of total MCA consumption in 2016.
+MCA consumption is expected to grow at 2.9% annually in this market.

 MCA consumption for downstream products 2,4-dichlorophenoxyacetic acid (2,4-D)/MCPA (herbicides) has increased in recent years.
 Total MCA demand for this use accounts for 10% of total MCA consumption.
-India will be the fastest growing market for this end use.
-MCA will also experience strong growth for use in cyanoacetic acid and other chemical intermediates.
-Downstream applications include personal care items, oil drilling, pharmaceuticals, surfactants, and pesticides.
+India will be the fastest-growing market for this end use.

-In the United States, MCA consumption has experienced some recovery since the downturn, increasing steadily with increased CMC use in oil field applications since 2010.
-Economic recovery has led to an increase in the use of MCA in the United States, which currently represents about 8% of the global market.
+In the United States, MCA consumption has experienced some recovery since the economic downturn, increasing steadily with the increased use of CMC in oil field applications since 2010.
+US consumption of MCA currently represents about 6% of the global market.